 - Supporting the development of our environmental science and studies degree programs, initiated by Dr. Glen Hvenegaard in the late 1990s, and developed with the assistance of a variety of Augustana faculty.

 After my second term as Chair of Science, completed in 2006, I was asked to serve as Chair of the ad hoc Core Curriculum Review Committee during the 2007/08 academic year.
-It had been 10 years since the last time I had served on the committee, which considered approaches to reinvigorating our core curriculum; it seemed particularly timely to revisit it again, since Augustana’s merger with the University of Alberta.
-The greatest concern at that time was to reduce the size of the core (to enable students to explore what the academy has to offer), while remaining true to Augustana’s ideals.
-No easy task, but I welcomed the opportunity to have a significant impact on our students’ educational experience.
-Thus, our committee (K Sutley, J Wesselius, T Parker, P Harland, I Blokland) began a yearlong process of communal consultation grounded in research of current North American practice.
-One of the difficulties that we had to overcome was balancing the tension between being innovative and effective, while remaining attractive to our base of prospective students.
+It had been 10 years since the last time I had served on the committee which considered approaches to reinvigorating our core curriculum; it seemed timely to revisit it again as a result of Augustana’s merger with the University of Alberta.
+The greatest concern at that time was to reduce the size of the core (to enable students to better explore what the academy has to offer), while remaining true to Augustana’s ideals, no easy task, but I welcomed the opportunity to have a significant impact on our students’ educational experience.
+The committee began a yearlong process of communal consultation grounded in research of current North American practice.
+One of the difficulties that we had to overcome was balancing the tension between being innovative and effective while remaining attractive to our base of prospective students.
 What the Augustana community settled on was a triad approach, which included a breadth requirement, an Augustana specific component, and a reaffirmation of the skill requirements, which included information literacy, thinking, writing, and speaking.
-In 2012/13, a skills assessment committee taskforce revised our skill requirements (thinking, researching, and communicating) and improved their integration into our core trinity.
+In 2012/13, a skills assessment committee taskforce revised our skill requirements (thinking, researching, and communicating) and improved their integration into our tri-fold core.

 Being Associate Dean has been one of the most invigorating experiences of my academic career.
 In looking for a solution that would engage our students in their own learning, I have been able to work with some incredible faculty at Augustana, the other four campuses of the University of Alberta, and beyond our own university.
 These academics, who hold teaching to be a higher calling, have taught me what it means to be an excellent teacher, one whose teaching excellence reaches beyond the confines of the classroom in which we teach.
 Below, I reflect on the service I have provided in my three years as Associate Dean.

 One of my tasks as Associate Dean was to produce successful nominations for the teaching awards available both within, and beyond, our university.
 To produce successful teaching award nominations requires that outstanding teaching occurs in our Faculty.
 Thus, an important role of the Associate Dean is to cultivate a culture of teaching excellence on our campus.
-In my first year, I expanded Teaching Squares, which had been piloted by my predecessor among new tenure-track faculty, to the entire Augustana professoriate, inviting all instructors to participate.
+In my first year I expanded Teaching Squares, which had been piloted by my predecessor among new tenure-track faculty, to the entire Augustana professoriate inviting all instructors to participate.
 Teaching Squares is a program designed to develop the practice of reflecting on one’s teaching.
 To become effective instructors that learn from both our mistakes and our successes, we must reflect on our practice.
-The Teaching Squares program encourages this.
+The Teaching Squares program encourages metacognition of teaching.

 A teacher development program I initiated during my tenure as Associate Dean, was the Augustana Teaching Seminar Series.
-I initiated this series to give Augustana faculty the chance to share their best practices, innovations, and successes, because I knew that some of the best teaching practices both tried and true, and innovative, are used by Augustana faculty.
+I initiated this series to give Augustana faculty the chance to share their best practices, innovations, and successes, because I knew that some of the best teaching practices are used by Augustana faculty.
 My intention with this series was to encourage a conversation about teaching practices, and extend that to asking what is good teaching?
 What is a good learning environment?
 What is the role of the instructor?
 My hope was that this would extend our teaching beyond the confines of our own classrooms.
-The impact we can have on students increases when we share our own excellent teaching strategies with our colleagues, such that the learning environment across our campus and university becomes richer.
+The impact we can have on students increases when we share our own excellent teaching strategies with our colleagues resulting in a richer learning environment across our campus and university.

-In cultivating a culture of teaching excellence, I have tried to raise the profile of high impact educational practices (Kuh 2008).
+In cultivating a culture of teaching excellence I have tried to raise the profile of high impact educational practices (Kuh, 2008).
 Part of this has been to consider how students best learn.
 Many advocate for active learning vs passive learning.
-Parker Palmer (2007) advocates for engaging students with the material, which can include lecturers who treat the content with respect, but more commonly involves instructors actively engaging students in the learning process.
+Parker Palmer (Palmer, 2007) advocates for engaging students with the material including lecturers who treat the content with respect, but more commonly involves instructors actively engaging students in the learning process.
 I have tried to raise the profile of active learning on the Augustana campus by:

-- Initiating an e-portfolio pilot, which encourages reflective learning in our students, such that they are able to articulate what they learn, how they learn, and why they learn.
-Its ultimate goal is to enable our students' articulation of their acquired skills after they leave Augustana.
+- Initiating an e-portfolio pilot, which encourages reflective learning in our students enabling their ability to articulate what they learn, how they learn, and why they learn.

 - Further institutionalizing undergraduate research at Augustana by encouraging faculty to enter their students in the Student Academic Conference, submit student papers to Metamorphosis, and consider how to scaffold research into their courses.